John Hopkins (motorcyclist): 2003

-In 2003 Hopkins joined the Suzuki factory racing team.
+In 2003, Hopkins joined the Suzuki factory racing team.
 This year he would ride a 990 cc V4 four-stroke.
 In 2003 John was teamed with 2000 500cc world champion Kenny Roberts, Jr. Although he was racing a four-stroke this year, the results did not seem to come as one would have expected.
 There are many theories for this, including the Suzuki's lack of power and its tendency to wear out tires faster than other bikes.
-This year also saw Hopkins involved in a turn 1 crash at the Japanese Grand Prix at Motegi, he was accused of causing this crash, and was suspended for one race.
+This year also saw Hopkins involved in a turn 1 crash at the Pacific Grand Prix at Motegi; he was accused of causing this crash, and was suspended for one race.
 This suspension resulted in a DNS (did not start) at the Malaysian Grand Prix.
 Also noteworthy for the 2003 season was the crash in Italy where Kenny Roberts, Jr.'s GSV-R Suzuki suffered an engine management failure and the bike launched into Hopkins, putting both GSV-R's out of the race.
 At the end of the season, Hopkins finished in 17th place with 29 points.
 This finish put him 2 places and 7 points ahead of his teammate Kenny Roberts, Jr.